Contents and Form

 Acknowledgments: Please do not include acknowledgments in your final copy of the thesis.
 If you wish, you can add acknowledgments after your thesis has been read.
 Readers prefer not to know who directed your thesis, lest they be somehow swayed by that knowledge.

 Illustrations: Illustrations, also called figures, might include anything from a photograph to a printed advertisement to a map to a chart.
 Illustrations may be inserted in the body of your thesis or included in an appendix at the end.
-You should include high-quality digital images instead of photocopies if at all possible.
 Writers often choose to reference an illustration in the body of text, signaling to readers to refer to a particular figure that’s being discussed by turning to a nearby page or to an appendix (e.g., “See Figure 1.”)
 The inclusion of illustrations in a senior thesis, which has a fairly circumscribed audience, falls under fair use, so you do not need permissions to reproduce illustrations in your thesis.
 However, all images should be accompanied by a caption that identifies the image and may include brief explanatory text.
 You may also use the caption to attribute the source where you found the illustration (e.g., a url or the name of the archive where you photographed the item), or you can cite the illustration in a footnote or endnote.
 You do not need to cite your images in your bibliography.
 For more detailed guidelines on including illustrations in your thesis, see The Chicago Manual of Style or the MLA Style Manual.

 Format: Pages should be 8 1/2" x 11".
-Margins should be generous (we suggest 1 1/2" on the left, 1" on the right), and pages should be numbered.
+Margins should be 1 inch, and pages should be numbered.
 Do not right-justify.
 The lines of type must be double-spaced, except for quotations of five lines or more, which should be indented and single-spaced.

 Style: If you have questions beyond those covered on this page, consult the University of Chicago's A Manual of Style or the Modern Language Association's Style Manual.
 Kate L. Turabian's A Manual for Writers is a good, inexpensive, brief guide to Chicago style.
 The Expository Writing Program guide, Writing with Sources, is very useful.